 Other important factors to consider when choosing a toothbrush is its ease of use and cost compared to other toothbrushes because you need to replace your toothbrush often.
 After you’ve found a great toothbrush, continue to care for your oral health at home.
 But, don’t forget to visit your dentist regularly for checkups and cleaning.

-At Premier Family Dental, we are your family dentist in Waco for all preventative dental care and dental services.
+At Premier Family Dental, we are your family dentist in Waco for all preventative dental care and dental our-services.
 For more than 20 years, we’ve delivered exceptional dental care to families just like yours.
 We take the time to get to know our patients to provide the best dental care.